ESM121 Water Science and Management

 Risk Analysis and Expected Monetary Value (Video)

-Thu 22 May Discussion- Term Project Presentation (Upload your presentation link here) Rd.
-7
+Thu 21 May Discussion- Term Project Presentation (Upload your presentation link here)

 California Full of Extremes

-Wed 28 May Environmental and Social Injustice in the Water Sector (Podcast 1 and 2, Video 12 and 3)
+Wed 27 May Environmental and Social Injustice in the Water Sector (Presentation, Podcast 1 and 2, Video 12 and 3)

-Thu 29 May Discussion - Term Project Presentation (Upload your presentation link here, location PES 2005) Rd.
-8 Final report
+Thu 28 May Discussion - Term Project Presentation (Upload your presentation link here, location on your discussion session)

 Integrated Water Management